-Short graphic literature is considered for publication on our blog/online magazine.
+Black and white graphic literature is considered for publication in our print journal.
+Color graphic lit is considered for publication on our online magazine.
 We don't have a strict cap on number of pages, but it is uncommon for us to accept graphic literature over 20 pages in length.

-We accept artwork of all kinds, including paintings, photographs, digital and mixed media art, etc. See our back issues to get a sense of our aesthetic.
+We are open to artwork of all kinds, including paintings, photographs, digital and mixed media art, etc. We are attracted to artwork that is unique and emotionally-compelling.
+Please see some of our recent artists to get a sense of our aesthetic:

-Please include up to fifteen images, preferably in one submission either as multiple image files or 1 PDF or zip file (in the case of a PDF submission, we will need high resolution image files upon acceptance).
+Include up to fifteen images in one submission either as multiple image files or 1 PDF or zip file (in the case of a PDF submission, we will need high resolution image files upon acceptance).
 We ask that artists send a specific set of images that they feel will cohere well within a literary journal and represent their artistic vision.

 We are not currently open for novella submissions.

 Novellas should range between 15K-40K words and graphic novellas should range between 30-75 facing pages.
 These should be submitted in their respective categories on submittable.